Variations of Power-Expected-Posterior Priors in Normal Regression Models: Background Information

-which are also normal distributions with variances inflated by a factor of $\delta$.
 The default choice for $\delta$ is to set it equal to $n^*$, i.e. the sample size of the imaginary data, so that the overall information of the imaginary data in the posterior is equal to one data point.
 Furthermore, setting $n^*=n$ and, consequently, the design matrix of the imaginary data $\X_\vg^*\equiv\X_\vg$ simplifies significantly the overwhelming computations required when considering all possible ``minimal'' training samples \citep{perez_berger_2002} while it also avoids the complicated issue (in some cases) of defining the size of the minimal training samples \citep{berger_pericchi_2004}.
-In addition, under the choice $n^*=n$ the PEP prior remains relatively non-informative even for models with dimension close to the sample size $n$, while the effect on the evaluation of each model is minimal since the resulting Bayes factors are robust over different values of $n^*$.
+In addition, under the choice $n^*=n$, the PEP prior remains relatively non-informative even for models with dimension close to the sample size $n$, while the effect on the evaluation of each model is minimal since the resulting Bayes factors are robust over different values of $n^*$.
 Detailed information about the default specifications of the PEP prior is provided in \cite{fouskakis_etal_2015}.
-Finally, the null model is a standard choice for the reference model in regression problems; see, for example, in \cite{perez_berger_2002}.
+Finally, the null model (with no explanatory variables) is a standard choice for the reference model in regression problems; see, for example \cite{perez_berger_2002}.

-A limitation of the original PEP formulation is that the normalization of the power-likelihood, involved in the derivation of the prior, does not always lead to distributions of known form. \cite{Fouskakis_etal_2016_glm} tackled this problem by introducing two alternative definitions of the PEP prior suitable for more general model formulations and provided a computational solution for variable selection in generalized linear models.
-However, the properties of these new versions of the PEP prior remain unexplored.
-In this paper, we study and compare their properties, by examining the dispersion of the conditional PEP variants and the consistency of the induced model selection procedures within the framework of the Gaussian linear model under the $\btheta=\betab$, $\bpsi=\sigma^2$ setting.
+In the rest of the paper, we briefly introduce the two PEP variants, under the normal linear model case, and we study and compare their properties by examining their dispersion and sparsity as well as the consistency of the induced model selection procedures.

-\section{PEP prior variants}
+\subsection{PEP prior variants}

-In what follows, we present two alternative definitions of the PEP prior in Gaussian regression models.
-We consider models $M_\ell$ with likelihood specified by